Updated – April 2022

 The company’s key brands include Forxiga, Crestor for cardiovascular related diseases (2% Market share), Tagrisso is its flagship brand in Oncology, and Symbicort in Respiratory related diseases.
 All the therapeutic areas in which AstraZeneca India is actively operating has recorded growth higher than the market.
 These comprise therapeutic areas of Anti-diabetic, Inhaled Respiratory, Cardiovascular, and Oncology, all of which have registered higher growth than the overall market growth of 10.5% for FY 2019-20.
 Increasing incidence and diagnosis of Non-Communicable diseases (NCDs) as India harbours a high NCD burden.
 After China, India has the largest diabetic population in the world which provides the company further room to grow.

 Furthermore, Astrazeneca and Oxford developed COVID-19 vaccine which is 62% effective and provides protection of over 70% after the first dose.
-Moreover, it can be stored in a normal fridge unlike other vaccines making it very easy to distribute.
-In terms of financials the company has grown its sales and profits at a CAGR of 15.2% and 65.9% in the last three years.
+Moreover, It can be stored in a normal temperature unlike other vaccines making it very easy to distribute.
+In terms of financials the company has grown its sales and profits at a CAGR of 12.5% and 52.4% respectively in the last three years.
 It has also maintained ROE and ROCE of 17.7% and 26.6% over the past three years.
 Key factors that could serve as a dampener for growth of the company include continuing downward pressure on prices, and effects of ban on irrational Fixed Dose Combinations (FDCs).
 Uncertainties in government policies, USFDA approvals especially surrounding drug prices will continue to pose a risk for the future growth of the company.

 Honeywell Automation was incorporated in Pune, India.
 It is a subsidiary of USA based company Honeywell Inc. It provides integrated automation and control systems in India as well as internationally.
 It offers process control, safety, optimization, and simulation, as well as it provides connected industrial Internet of Things (IOT) and cyber security solutions etc. HAIL was incorporated in Jan 1984 as Tata Process Controls Private Ltd in Maharashtra.
 The company became a public limited company in May 1987.
 Initially the company was promoted by Tata group.
 Then it was promoted as a 40:40 JV company between Tata group and Honeywell Asia Pacific, USA.
 In 2004, Tata group decided to sell its 40.62 percent shareholding in favour of its foreign joint venture partner.
 Now Honeywell Asia Pacific Inc, holds 75 percent of equity shares of the company.